Rbfinch/grepq/src/feature-set.md

 ## Feature set

+> **Note:**
+This README contains documentation for the latest version of `grepq`.
+If you are working through this documentation and the examples, please ensure that you are using the latest version.
+You can check the version by running `grepq -V`.
+For installation instructions, see the [Installation](#installation) section.

 - very fast and scales to large FASTQ files
 - IUPAC ambiguity code support
 - support for gzip and zstd compression